About the Plan

 *All benefits are subject to all Plan Limitations and Exclusions.

 What you need to know...

-The Student Health Insurance Plan can complement the family health plan.
+The Student Insurance Plan can complement the family health plan.
 It may be beneficial to carry both, particularly if the family plan has a high deductible.
-Student Health Insurance has a $50.00 deductible per diagnosis, per academic year.
+Student Insurance has a $50 deductible per diagnosis.

-College years are usually physically health ones, but they are also a time of major developmental and social transitions during which physical and mental health problems have the potential to interfere with students' lives and ambitions.
-Student Health Insurance provides the additional coverage when needed.
+College years are usually physically healthy ones, but they are also a time of major developmental and social transitions during which physical and mental health problems have the potential to interfere with students’ lives and ambitions.
+Student Insurance provides the additional coverage when needed.

 Students enrolled in a combination of Continuing Education courses and on-campus courses that total 6, 7, or 8 hours, with a minimum of 3 on-campus hours, are eligible to purchase coverage as part-time students.
 Students will need to complete the Part-Time Enrollment Form.